KC7-Foundation/learning-modules/summer_camp/README.md

 3. Be good with data

 Students started their week with an investigation into a fictional museum heist.
 The key to solving the mystery lay with the museum staff (witnesses), each possessing valuable information that, when combined, would unveil the complete picture of the heist.
 The campers had to ask witnesses targeted questions to get clues that could help them solve the mystery.

-At the beginning of the exercise, students were asking broad, undirected questions like:
+At the beginning of the exercise, students asked broad, undirected questions like:

  - “Did you see who stole the amulet?”
  - “Who is the thief?”